insertokername/custom-authlib/docs/client/oauth1.rst

 .. meta::
-    :description: An OAuth 1.0 protocol Client implementation for Python requests and httpx, powered by Authlib.
+    :description: An OAuth 1.0 protocol Client implementation for Python requests and httpx, powered by insertokname-authlib.

-.. module:: authlib.integrations
+.. module:: insertokname-authlib.integrations
     :noindex:

-This documentation covers the common design of a Python OAuth 1.0 client.
-Authlib provides three implementations of OAuth 1.0 client:
+This documentation covers the common design of a Python OAuth 1.0 client. insertokname-authlib provides three implementations of OAuth 1.0 client:

 1. :class:`requests_client.OAuth1Session` implementation of :ref:`requests_client`,
-   which is a replacement for **requests-oauthlib**.
+   which is a replacement for **requests-oinsertokname-authlib**.
 2. :class:`httpx_client.AsyncOAuth1Client` implementation of :ref:`httpx_client`,
    which is an **async** OAuth 1.0 client.